Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians

 What did we do to make him feel less stressed?
 We simply played in the fresh air in our half-acre yard, we took two walks (half an hour each), and we allowed him to play fetch and romp with our other dogs.

 Exercise and fresh air seemed to do the trick!
-I was thrilled to see him eagerly eat his meal and happily sent pictures to the owner who was worried,but now was super happy!
+I was thrilled to see him eagerly eat his meal and happily sent pictures to the owner who was worried.
+Now they were super happy!

 Which Dogs Need the Most Exercise?

 All dogs benefit from regular exercise, but some really need it regularly as therapy for behavioral problems.
 Here are dogs that benefit from exercise the most.

 - Anxious dogs: The endorphins released from exercising helps these dogs calm down.